Hinduism in the Philippines: History

 The archipelagos of Southeast Asia were under the influence of Hindu Tamil Nadu and Indonesian traders through the ports of Malay-Indonesian islands.
 Indian religions, possibly an amalgamated version of Hindu-Buddhist arrived in Philippines archipelago in the 1st millennium, through the Indonesian kingdom of Srivijaya followed by Majapahit.
 Archeological evidence suggesting exchange of ancient spiritual ideas from India to the Philippines includes the 1.79 kilogram, 21 carat gold Hindu goddess Agusan (sometimes referred to as Golden Tara), found in Mindanao in 1917 after a storm and flood exposed its location.
 The statue now sits in the Field Museum of Natural History in Chicago, and is dated from the period 13th to early 14th centuries.

 Juan R. Francisco suggests that the golden Agusan statue may be a representation of goddess Sakti of the Siva-Buddha (Bhairava) tradition found in Java, in which the religious aspect of Shiva is integrated with those found in Buddhism of Java and Sumatra.
-The Rajahnate of Butuan, in present-day Agusan del Norte and Butuan, used Hinduism as its main religion along with indigenous Lumad nature-worships.
-A Hindu Tamil King of the Rajahnate of Cebu was also recorded.
-In the nearby Rajahnate of Sanmalan in the Zamboanga peninsula, the Chinese recorded a tribute mission from its ruler named Rajah Chulan who may be a Tamil from the Chola Dynasty too as Chulan is the local pronunciation of the Chola surname.
-This theory is corroborated by linguistics and genetics as Zamboanga is, according to anthropologist Alfred Kemp Pallasen the linguistic homeland of the Sama-Bajau people, and genetic studies also show that they have Indian admixture.
+Butuan, in present-day Agusan del Norte in Butuan, used Hinduism as its main religion along with indigenous animism.
+A Hindu Tamil-Malay king of Cebu was also recorded.
+In the nearby kingdom of Sanmalan in the Zamboanga Peninsula, the Chinese recorded a tribute mission from its ruler named Rajah Chulan.
+According to M.C.
+Ricklefs, traces of Sanskrit influences can still be found in the Tagalog language.